themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 ### Summary

 The UIP is the mandatory, non-negotiable interaction pattern for all significant actions within the UCCS ecosystem.
 It ensures user control through a consistent five-step process: Generate, Summarize, Preview, Confirm, and Iterate.
+**The UIP applies to ALL protocols, sub-protocols, and AI interactions**

 ### Elaboration